eficode-academy/ca-project/README.md

 He truly knows that you are very eager to get started and do cool stuff.
 But unfortunately they have a Python Flask Web application that runs in production at a bunch of customers, and no one quite remembers how it works. _It's called CoDeChan, just like 4chan but for CoDe.
 You get it, right, don't you?
 Ahh never mind then...._

 The application is _CoDe Chan_ an anonymous posting tool.
 No one really knows why or for what the customers use it.
-But never the less, it brings in some cash.
+But none the less, it brings in some cash.

-It is of course important to keep this running well and good, otherwise Initrode might end up looking very bad indeed.
+It is obviously important to keep this application running well and good, otherwise Initrode might end up looking very bad indeed.

 Congratulations, on your second day you became the proud owner of a piece of **Legacy Code**.